TirexRover/Portfolio_Dupesh/README.md

 ### If you get CORS errors

-OpenRouter's public endpoints might block cross-origin requests — browsers require the server to opt in to CORS.
+Some AI APIs block cross-origin requests — browsers require the server to opt in to CORS.
 If you see 404 or CORS errors in the console (common when the provider blocks direct browser calls), run a server-side proxy locally that forwards the request securely and keeps your API key out of the browser.

 1. Install dependencies for the local proxy: